Siirry pääsisältöön

 • The article uses sources extensively that are clearly marked as citations in-text and reference list / bibliography.

-Peer review is thought to guarantee the quality of an article.
-You can refine your search in many databases so that the search result includes only peer reviewed articles.
-The used terms are e.g. scholarly, peer reviewed, research article, review article
+Peer review is generally thought to be a guarantee for a high quality article.
+You can filter your search results in many databases to only include peer reviewed articles.
+Some terms used in databases are: scholarly / scientific / peer reviewed research article / review article.

-An individual article may not provide information whether the article is peer reviewed or not.
-Information on peer review can be found on the home page of the journal.
-For example, the About the journal section on the Applied Nursing Research home page states that the journal is peer reviewed: "Applied Nursing Research presents original, peer-reviewed research findings...".
+Information on peer review may not be provided in an individual article.
+You can usually find information on peer review on the journal home page.
+For example, the About the journal section on the Applied Nursing Research journal's home page states that the journal is peer reviewed: "Applied Nursing Research presents original, peer-reviewed research findings...".

-When using article search in Finna, narrow the search by clicking the box Peer reviewed:
+When using article search in Finna, narrow the search by checking the box Peer reviewed:

 Primary sources or original sources provide new information and give direct evidence on a topic.
 Primary sources include for example research articles and dissertations, where authors report their own research and its findings.

-Secondary sources or second-hand sources discuss primary sources.
-Secondary sources comment on a research, evaluate, summarize or compare them, or draw conclusions from them.
-Secondary sources include for example news articles on a research, literature reviews, meta-analyses and textbooks.
+Secondary sources discuss or refer to primary sources.
+Secondary sources comment on original research, evaluate, summarise or compare them, or draw conclusions from them.
+Secondary sources include for example review articles, meta-analyses, textbooks, and news articles.

 Secondary sources include analysis and interpretation, and the contents of the primary source may become distorted.
-This does mean secondary sources are automatically unusable, but you should consider their usability along with other criteria.
-You may use for example a literature review published in a scholarly journal, where they draw together a number of research findings to summarize current knowledge on a topic.
-You can also use an article where the author summarizes the findings in his or hers dissertation.
-In contrast, you cannot use a newspaper article on a new research finding, but should seek out the original research.
+This does not mean secondary sources are automatically unusable, but you should consider their usability along with other criteria.
+You may use for example a review articles published in a scholarly journal, where they draw together a number of research findings to summarise current knowledge on a topic.
+You can also use an article where the author summarises the findings in their dissertation.
+In contrast, you should not use a newspaper article on a new research finding, but seek out the original research and use it directly.

-See video about the difference between primary and secondary sources and ways to tell them apart:
+See video below on the difference between primary and secondary sources and ways to tell them apart:

 Digital information literacy